Orhan Pamukspeaks toNirmala LakshmanonThe Museum of Innocenceand his other novels, his Turkishness, and his exploration of the human condition.

 NL: What is the status now of the controversial Turkish law, Article 301, under which you were charged for ‘denigrating Turkishness’ when you commented on the massacre of Kurds and Armenians on Turkish soil?

-NL: The Museum of Innocence, your newest book is beautiful and brilliant, a haunting work.
-I was wondering whether you are planning some sort of sequel to this or to any other novel.
+NL: The Museum of Innocence, your newest book is a brilliant, haunting work.
+Are you planning some sort of sequel to this?

 Pamuk: No. I have other novel projects.
-I am writing a novel about a street vendor losing his job in Istanbul in the 70s, in that period.
+I’m writing a novel about a street vendor losing his job in Istanbul in the 70s, in that period.
 It is not clear yet.
-Then I have other novel projects, so many.
-They ask me so many times, ‘Mr. Pamuk, you have the Nobel Prize, but you have this…’ Well, I didn't write this novel after the Nobel Prize; I thought of this ten years ago.
-But the next novel I am writing is after the Nobel Prize, so I'm planning ahead.
-I have so many projects in my mind, and really do not look for the success or failure of the previous projects.
+Then I have other novel projects.
+I have so many projects in mind, and really do not look for the success or failure of the previous projects.
 I already am in the middle of the next one.